mattpito/nf__bam2RNAseq/README.md

 # nf__bam2RNAseq
-Nextflow workflow starting from bam files, reverse engineering to fastq files and transcript abundance quantification with STAR/RSEM
+Nextflow workflow starting from bam files, reverse engineering to fastq files.
+Files can be used for transcript abundance quantification e.g.,  STAR/RSEM or Kallisto.